example42/example42.github.io/_drafts/2017-11-20-how_devops_changes_infrastructure.md

 ---
 layout: blog
-title: Tip of the Week 47 - DevOps - why and how?
+title: Tip of the Week 47 - HowTo DevOps
 ---

 # How DevOps started

 In the past times system administrators mostly managed their infrastructure in a manual pattern: provisioning systems using USB sticks (if you were already lucky to have larger infrastructures you might have used a provisioning system like [FAI](https://fai-project.org/) or [Cobbler]((http://cobbler.github.io/)).
-Afterwards people logged into the system using SSH and configured them according to some documentation or tickets.
+Afterwards people logged into the system using SSH and configured them according to some documentation or tickets or they had some shell or perl scripts which did the initial configuration.

-When developers changed from waterfall to agile methods, we as system administrators were facing new issues: we needed to build systems faster as developers were pushing out code faster.
+When developers changed from waterfall to agile methods, system administrators were facing new issues: they needed to build systems faster as developers were pushing out code faster.

 That was the point where DevOps started.
-We learned that communication and collaboration with developers gave us insight on upcoming developmnent.
-As a nice side effect we were able to prevent having the need for hard to maintain systems already during development phase.
-We learned about developer methods and adopted them to our needs (e.g. using a version control system).
+Ops people learned that communication and collaboration with developers gave them insight in upcoming developmnent.
+As a nice side effect they were able to prevent having the need for hard to maintain systems already during development phase.
+They learned about developer methods like version control system and adopted them to their needs.
 On the other hand developers got an understanding of system engineers needs and frustrations.

-This collaboration of developer sand system engineering is since then called `DevOps`.
+This collaboration of development and system engineering is since then called `DevOps`.

 But what does DevOps do?
 How does it work?
 What else did it change?

 # What is DevOps?

-Some companies still try to seel their 'DevOps products'.
+Some companies still try to sell their 'DevOps products'.
 You can find evidence especially at enterprise level as one can see at the landing pages from [IBM](https://www.ibm.com/ibm/devops/us/en/products/) or [CA](https://www.ca.com/us/why-ca/devops.html).
 Others have understood that there are [no DevOps products](https://techbeacon.com/no-there-no-such-thing-devops-product) like the [Atlassian description of DevOps](https://www.atlassian.com/devops).

 There already is a description on what DevOps is since 2010 when [Daemon Edwards](http://devopsdictionary.com/wiki/Damon_Edwards) and [John Willis](http://devopsdictionary.com/index.php?title=John_Willis&action=edit&redlink=1) gave a talk at DevOpsDays Mountain View.
 They describe DevOps using the [CAMS](http://devopsdictionary.com/wiki/CAMS)  acronym.
 These are: